When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Method #3: Grapefruit and Salt

-1. Prepare the fruit: Cut the grapefruit in half.
+1. Prep the fruit: Cut the grapefruit in half.

 Method #4: Lemon and Borax

-2. Add essential oil: Add about four drops of an antibacterial essential oil, such as peppermint, lemongrass, or tea tree (4).
+2. Add scent: Stir in 5 to 10 drops of antibacterial essential oil, like tea tree or peppermint (4).

 Keeping Your Bathtub Clean